rwdavies/STITCH/README.md

 In the examples directory, there is a script which contains examples using real mouse and human data.
 One can either run this interactively in R, or run all examples using ```./examples/example.R```.

+## License

+STITCH and the code in this repo is available under a GPL3 license.
+For more information please see the [LICENSE](LICENSE).

 ## Testing

 Tests in STITCH are split into unit or acceptance run using ```./scripts/test-unit.sh``` and ```./scripts/test-acceptance.sh```.
 To run all tests use ```./scripts/all-tests.sh```, which also builds and installs a release version of STITCH.